oxixes/nintendo-wiki/Pia-Terminology.md

 * **LDN:** The constant id is generated from your MAC address: `mac[2] << 56 | mac[4] << 48 | mac[5] << 40 | mac[3] << 32 | mac[1] << 24 | mac[0] << 16`.

 ## Variable ID
 The variable id uniquely identifies a station in the current session.
 Unlike the [constant id](#constant-id), it may change across sessions.
+The variable id is just a random number that is generated at the start of the session.

 ## Service Variable ID
 Like the [variable id](#variable-id), the service variable id uniquely identifies a station in the current session but may change across sessions.
 The service variable id depends on the network type: